Major Requirements

 Requirements (Class of 2026 and beyond):

-• Subject Concentration Area Coursework (9 credits): 3 courses in a single Concentration, 2 of which must be at the upper level.
+• Subject Focus Area Coursework (9 credits): 3 courses in a single Focus Area, 2 of which must be at the upper level.

-• Methods Concentration Area Coursework (9 credits): 3 courses in a single Concentration, 2 of which must be at the upper level.
+• Methods Focus Area Coursework (9 credits): 3 courses in a single Focus Area, 2 of which must be at the upper level.

 • Fieldwork (3 credits): Enrollment in an approved Fieldwork course "On Location: Exploring America," "The Race for Criticism: African American Culture and Its Critics," or "Fashioning America: A Cultural History of Fashion, Shopping, and Advertising."